BitPangea/bitpangea/theatlas/README.md

 - **The Declaration** establishes foundational truth.
 - **The Charter** preserves constitutional development.
-- **The Codex** preserves canonical inquiry and recognized knowledge.
+- **The Codex** preserves constitutional inquiry and concepts requiring canonical stability.
 - **The Archive** preserves historical materials.
 - **The Chronicle** preserves chronology.
 - **The Reliquary** preserves hidden and discoverable artifacts.
-- **The Atlas** preserves the cartographic expression of the World.
+- **The Atlas** designs, preserves, and presents the cartographic expression of the World.

-The Atlas should represent what has been recognized without claiming authority to create or redefine the World itself.
+The proper relationship is:

+**The Foundation constrains → The Codex defines → The Atlas designs → Implementation realizes.**

+The Atlas does not possess authority to contradict or redefine constitutional truth.
+It does possess authority to make intentional cartographic design choices wherever the Constitution leaves those choices open.

 ---